 3. Descending strike with your irons

 Here is where most golfers struggle, so I have invested some time into helping.
-A descending strike with your irons requires your body to be rotating though to your target and your weight favouring your front foot as you reach impact.
+A descending strike with your irons requires your body to be rotating through to your target and your weight favouring your front foot as you reach impact.

-This is not possible with a bad set up, so please pay close attention to part one.
+This is not possible with a bad set-up, so please pay close attention to part one.
 If your body mechanics are reasonable to good, you should be able to generate an impact position with your hands ahead of the golf ball at impact.

 These three factors combined with a good set up will super-charge your progress towards creating a descending blow with your irons and tour-level ball striking.

 The first drill to get the feeling you are after is to rehearse a great impact feeling.
 This can be done with the simple drill below.
 Or with an impact bag and a couple of other fun drills.

 Really focus on the feeling in your left leg, left hip, left hand and left arm in this impact position.
 You can really apply some pressure into the floor from this position.

 Once you have this feeling of what you are trying to achieve at impact I suggest using the following drill.
 Take 10 balls and begin by hitting a chip, but a chip with a great strike.
 With each ball slowly increase the distance you are trying to hit it, but ensure you create a great impact with each shot.
 If you fail to do so, repeat that distance until you can.